-The Impact Alert is the most severe warning issued by the Wingman ACB system.
-This alert indicates that a collision with the detected forward vehicle is likely and the driver must immediately act to potentially avoid or lessen the severity of - a collision.

-The Impact Alert is ready to alert the driver whenever the vehicle is moving above 15 mph (24 km/h).
+The Impact Alert is the most severe warning issued by the Wingman Advanced system.
+This alert indicates that a collision with the detected forward vehicle is likely.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
+The Impact Alert is ready to alert the driver whenever the vehicle is moving above 15 mph.